bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

   go of the mouse button.

 Delete box
-  Tap a box to select it then press the BACKSPACE key while the mouse is within the plot area.
+  Tap a box to select it, then press the BACKSPACE key while the mouse is within the plot area.

 To **Move** or **Delete** multiple boxes at once: